Erfinden/Autocam/README.md

 - A Setup Minicomputer with Linux, like Raspbian Lite or Armbian: Raspberry Pi / Banana Pi / ...
 - USB drive (optional)
 - Internet
-    1. Pug in Lan Cable
+    1. Lan with Internet
+    1. Setup Wifi:
-    1. Setup Wifi in advanced options in the raspberry pi imager. / sudo raspi-config > Network Options > Wifi
+        -for Raspberry: in advanced options in the raspberry pi imager. / sudo raspi-config > Network Options > Wifi
+        -for Armbian and other simmalar Linux distributionens: while installation process

 ## Notes

-- If the folder `images` doesn't exist on the USB drive or in img_dir, the script will create it automatically.
+- If the folder `images` doesn't exist on the USB drive or in `config[img_dir]`, the script will create it automatically.
 - If you encounter a permission error when running the script, make sure you have the necessary permissions to access the camera and USB drive.